skylersidner/sveltekit-todo/README.md

 # svelte-todo

 This is a Todo List app created with SvelteKit using the [James Q Quick tutorial](https://www.youtube.com/watch?v=YipaPr4Aex8).
-It keeps the todo list in local storage (for now) and will start a fresh list on window refresh.
+It keeps the todo list in local storage (for now) and will start a fresh list on window.

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server on localhost:3000:

 ```bash
 npm run dev